TheAmazingElys/atari_rl/README.md

-Some random scripts and notebooks
+# Some random scripts and notebooks

+## Examples
+Contains minimal examples of utilizations of useful libraries:
+- mlflow
+- airflow
+- zmq

+## Machine-Learning

+### Reinforcement-Learning
+A partial implementation of Rainbow (https://arxiv.org/abs/1710.02298)